Ctrlmonster/koota-tree-queries/README.md

 // query for explosives that are closeby! const explosivesAboutToGoBoom = createTreeQuery( Radius, Position, IsExplosiveOnContact,
-  // we say that bombs don't interact with other bombs or health pickups,
+  // we restrict explosives to not interact with each other health pickups,
-  // that restriction coud easily be lifted 💥 InPickupRange(Radius, Position, Not(IsExplosiveOnContact), Not(IsHealthPickup))
+  // (that restriction coud easily be lifted 💥) InPickupRange(Radius, Position, Not(IsExplosiveOnContact), Not(IsHealthPickup))
 );